 The plant’s success will mainly depend on how closely its growing conditions mimic its natural environment.
 If you get the conditions right, looking after the plant will be very easy.

-Consider moving your plant to a brighter location, such as near a window.
-While you should avoid direct sunlight, placing it to the side of a window or about 1-3m (6.5-10ft) back is usually ideal.
-If you don’t have access to good natural light, consider using a grow light instead; they can be a cheap and effective substitute.
+Consider moving your Dieffenbachia to a brighter location, like near a window.
+While direct sunlight should be avoided, placing it about 1–3 meters (6.5–10 feet) away from the window usually works well.
+If you don’t have access to enough natural light, a grow light can be a great substitute—it’s cheap and effective.

 Unlike many plants that prefer constant moisture, Dieffenbachia does better when allowed to dry out between waterings.
-I usually let the soil dry out for about a week before watering again and increase the duration between waterings to about two weeks in winter.
-If the plant starts to wilt, you can water it, as Dieffenbachia often recovers quickly from wilting.
+So, how often should I water my Dieffenbachia?
+I typically let the soil dry out for just over a week before watering again.
+In winter, I extend the duration between waterings to about two weeks.

-It’s generally more important to avoid overwatering than to worry about underwatering, so if you are not sure stick your finger in the soil as deep as you can, if there is any coolness or dampness then hold off for a few more days.
+It’s generally more important to avoid overwatering than to worry about underwatering.
+If you’re unsure, stick your finger into the soil as deep as you can.
+If it feels cool or damp, hold off watering for a few more days.

-Dieffenbachia isn’t particularly sensitive to tap water, but filtered water is a better option if available.
+Dieffenbachia isn’t particularly sensitive to tap water, but filtered water is always a better option if available.

 Troubleshooting Common Dieffenbachia Problems